MichaelWehar/FourCornersProblem/README.md

 If we attempt to add a pair to the set that is already in the set, then we've found a rectangle whose corners are 1's.

-If we reach the end, then we didn't find a rectangle whose corners are 1's.
+If we reach the end, then there is no rectangle whose corners are 1's.

 # Runtime